Forward (association football)

-Forwards (also known as attackers) are outfield positions in an association football team who play the furthest up the pitch and are therefore most responsible for scoring goals as well as assisting them.
+In the sport of association football, a forward (or attacker) is an outfield position which primarily plays further up the pitch than midfielders and defenders.
 As with any attacking player, the role of the forward relies heavily on being able to create space for attack.
+Their advanced position and limited defensive responsibilities mean forwards normally score more goals on behalf of their team than other players.

-Attacking positions generally favour irrational players who ask questions to the defensive side of the opponent in order to create scoring chances, where they benefit from a lack of predictability in attacking play.
-Team formations normally include one to three forwards.
+Attacking positions generally favour direct players who take on the defense of the opponent in order to create scoring chances, where they benefit from a lack of predictability in attacking play.
+Modern team formations normally include one to three forwards.
 For example, the common 4–2–3–1 includes one forward.
-Less conventional formations may include more than three forwards, or none.
+Less conventional formations may include more than three forwards, or sometimes none.